 Chia seeds reign supreme in regards to fiber content – with 10 grams of fiber per serving!
 The benefits of a higher fiber diet are vast – with the potential to improve the composition of our gut, decrease cholesterol, reduce appetite, and prevent type 2 diabetes.

-Hemp hearts lead the pack when it comes to protein, with 10 grams of protein per serving.
+Hemp hearts lead the pack when it comes to protein, with 10 grams of protein per (3 Tbsp.) serving.
 They’re an excellent and convenient plant-based protein source.

 Hemp, Chia and Flax Comparison Chart

-Use this comparison chart as a guide, because different products may have varying nutritional profiles.
-I compared a few different products – chia seeds, ground flaxseeds, and hemp hearts.
+Use this comparison chart as a guide as different products may have varying nutritional profiles.
+I compared three different brands of chia seeds, ground flaxseeds, and hemp hearts.
+Serving size is 30 grams or about two tablespoons for the chia seeds, three tablespoons for the hemp hearts, and two tablespoons of ground flaxseed.

 Recipe Ideas for Chia, Flax, and Hemp Seeds